Soli Deo gloria

 "Why are we here, Astrid?"
 Hiccup wanted to know.

-Either she didn't hear him or her laying down on the snow was her answer.
+Either she didn't hear him or her lying down on the snow was her answer.

 "Don't tell me I have to lie on the cold snow," Hiccup sighed.